 When planning our trip, I found it confusing figuring out how to get there, how to get around, and where to stay.
-So, to help you plan your perfect Cinque Terre adventure and explore these charming villages with ease, I’ve put together this comprehensive guide to Cinque Terre, including an itinerary on how to spend three days exploring each of the villages.
+So I’ve put together this guide with everything you need to know, along with a simple three day itinerary.

 When to Visit